banana16314/CIS432_PGM1/readme.txt

 DESCRIPTION
     A bare-bones, multi-threaded web proxy with no exception handling or error checking.

-    Assumes client input is always valid or correct.
+    - Assumes client input is always valid or correct.
+    - Assumes host is always 2nd line of HTTP request message

 THANKS/CREDITS
 	Python documentation